hrithikguy/systecash/doc/README.win32-bin.txt

 About the Program:

-GnuCash is a free, open source accounting program released under the GNU General Public License (GPL).
+systecash is a free, open source accounting program released under the GNU General Public License (GPL).
 It is collaboratively developed by 12 people from over 6 countries.

-Programming on GnuCash began in 1997, and its first release was in 1998.
+Programming on systecash began in 1997, and its first release was in 1998.

 -------------------

-This is the GnuCash 2.2.x README file for Windows binary packages.
+This is the systecash 2.2.x README file for Windows binary packages.